 Jazzercise incorporates strength, flexibility and cardio packed into one hour.
 I have taught 5-12 classes a week for 32 years.
 I love what I do and feel very blessed to be doing it.

 Women are continually challenged to balance all aspects of their life.
-What advice do you have
+What advice do you have for them?

 Women really need to take time for themselves and their health.
 If you can find an exercise that works and is fun for you, then other aspects of your life will fall into place.
 “If mama ain’t happy, nobody’s happy.”